Laranjeiras: Explore the Rich Cultural Heritage

 1. Historic Centre

-The historic centre of Laranjeiras is one of the best preserved in Brazil, with cobbled streets, colonial houses and several historic buildings dating back to the 18th and 19th centuries.
+The historic centre of Laranjeiras is one of the best preserved in Brazil, with cobbled streets, colonial houses and several historic buildings from the 18th and 19th centuries.
 Walking through the centre is like stepping back in time.

 2. Sacred Heart of Jesus Parish Church